7-13-2000. . .

 Sadly, Promoters for Billy Saul and Sara Hall never kept their promise and the proposed bouts never happened...

-Ali Hallack and Holly Ferneley were awarded the IKF Titles by Forfeit, but have never been challenged for them, nor have they ever defended them.
+Ali Hallack and Holly Ferneley were later awarded the IKF Titles by Forfeit while Billy Saul or Sara Hall were never given credit for winning them.